 How To Find Validation When Recovering From a Breakup

 It was around this time that my parents brought me to see a shrink.
 This was my first experience, and I was hopeful.
 She was youthful, with curly hair in a banana clip, and the stiff nebula of fluffy bangs arranged into a cupcake on her forehead that was so prized by my peers.
 I told her what was happening to me; as best I could.
-I told her that my boyfriend and best friend across the street were together now and that I had been abandoned by all my friends.
+I told her that my boyfriend and best friend across the street were together now and that I missed my ex and had been abandoned by all my friends.
 What I really meant to say was, “I am dying.
 Help me.”
 She apparently heard me say, “It’s just Puppy Love, I’m fine,” so she smiled kindly, gave me a relationship book, and told me that I should get more exercise.
 I drove to the trailhead and sat in my car, and looked at it for a while, chain-smoking cigarettes with tears rolling down my face.
 I knew that there was no help for me.